taurus-org/taurus/doc/source/devel/icon_guide.rst

 where the first button triggers an "open file dialog".
-All you have to do is search for the icon name representing the action of your button in the :ref:`catalog <icon-catalog>` (in our case it should be **document-open**), get the icon from taurus using :func:`taurus.qt.qtugui.resource.getThemeIcon` and insert it into your widget.
+All you have to do is search for the icon name representing the action of your button in the :ref:`catalog <icon-catalog>` (in our case it should be **document-open**), get the icon from taurus using :func:`Qt.QIcon.fromTheme` and insert it into your widget.
 Here is an example code:

 .. literalinclude:: icon_example.py